remarkjs/remark-github/readme.md

 ### `remark.use(github[, options])`

-Adds references to commits, issues, pull-requests, and users similar to how [GitHub][writing-on-github] renders these in issues, comments, and pull request descriptions.
+Autolink references to commits, issues, pull-requests, and users, like in GitHub issues, PRs, and comments (see [Writing on GitHub][writing-on-github]).

 ###### Conversion